-Mr. Sean Derry, Department of Art (front row, second from left).
-Mr. Derry cofounded Alloy Pittsburgh, a unique visual and performing arts initiative developed for the Carrie Furnaces National Historic Landmark and administered by the Kipp Gallery at IUP.
+Mr. Sean Derry , Department of Art (front row, second from left).
+Mr. Derry cofounded Alloy Pittsburgh, a unique visual and performing arts initiative developed for the Carrie Furnaces National Historic Landmark and administered by the Kipp Gallery

 Dr. Bitna Kim, Department of Criminology (front row, left).
 Dr. Kim’s research focuses on international/cross-cultural issues in crime, female criminality, and the unequal treatment of minorities in the criminal justice system.